WindwardIsland/nosystemd-swap/README.md

 ```
 $ sudo dinitctl enable nosystemd-swap
 ```
 **NOTE**: As of right now, this only supports the runit and dinit init systems.
 OpenRC and s6 will be supported in the future.
-This means that this will work on Void, Artix (the runit and dinit flavors), possibly Chimera Linux, but not Gentoo or the OpenRC and s6 flavors of Artix.
+This means that this will work on Void, Artix (the runit and dinit flavors), and possibly Chimera Linux, but not Gentoo or the OpenRC and s6 flavors of Artix.